sshyran/SimpleServer-in-C/README.md

-# SimpleServer-Library
+# SimpleServer
-Contains all the core features of SimpleServer.
+Contains all of the SimpleServer projects.

 Download and compile the latest commit using SimpleServer Developer Tools (BuildTools)